Busting the Breast Augmentation Myths – The Truth

 21. MYTH – All breast augmentation procedures should be done using the same technique

-22. MYTH – Breast implants can help reduce the sagginess of your breasts
+22. MYTH – Breast implants can help reduce breast descent

 23. MYTH – Breast augmentation procedure is followed by a painful recovery period

-The recovery period of almost all surgical procedures is followed by slight discomfort as your body is healing itself.
-Breast augmentation procedure is similar and the spread of myths like this one is the reason why a lot of women are scared to undergo the procedure.
-It is important to not believe myths like this as the recovery period does not cause severe pain or discomfort.
-The mild discomfort can be easily managed with painkillers that you can buy over-the-counter or those prescribed by your surgeon.
+The recovery period of almost all surgical procedures is followed by discomfort as your body heals.
+The discomfort can be managed with painkillers that you can buy over-the-counter or those prescribed by your surgeon.

 24. MYTH – Breast implants will become disfigured during pregnancy

 The change in estrogen and progesterone levels during pregnancy results in the increased size of your breast tissue.
-Many people believe that this change in breast shape and size can result in disfiguration or rupture of implants.
-This is not true.
 When pregnant, the tissue will grow and put pressure on the implants but these implants are manufactured to be resilient and withstand this pressure.
 The implants themselves remain unaffected during the pregnancy.
+However, the natural changes that occur in breast tissue during pregnancy can sometimes lead to changes in the appearance of the augmented breasts.

 25. MYTH – A Breast augmentation procedure is quite costly